-Other common conditions among women that benefit from the use of vaginal dilators include vulvodynia, menopause, atrophy, vaginismus, muscle spasms around the opening of the vagina, vaginal stenosis and gender affirming procedures.
+Other common conditions among women that benefit from the use of proper dilator training protocol include vulvodynia, menopause, atrophy, vaginismus, muscle spasms around the opening of the vagina, vaginal stenosis and gender affirming procedures.

 Using dilators like the Intimate Rose Silicone Vaginal Dilators help women with a myriad of vaginal and feminine issues.
 For example, women who have undergone radiation treatment, surgery in the vagina or pelvis, or those who are experiencing vaginal pain, dyspareunia or pain with sex, pain with penetration of a tampon or during an exam, or those who are undergoing gender affirming treatment and surgery may benefit from using vaginal dilators.